 “Make sure the first timestamp listed in your video description starts at 0:00, and that your video has at least 3 timestamps or chapters, with each chapter being 10 seconds or longer.”
 YouTube Help

 The answer is no!
 For certain types of videos, it simply doesn’t make sense to add chapters.
-If your video relates to the following content categories I’d rather advise against adding chapters:
+If your video is short (i.e. features a length of less than 2 minutes) or relates to the following content categories I’d rather advise against adding chapters:

 - Film & Animation